jurishibay-afk/smart-auraviitta-open-hardware/README.md

 ——————————

-3. Intelligent Operating Modes and Energy Saving
- | Nano Banana: During night and twilight mode when no animals are detected, all beacons glow with a soft green light to form a visible safety corridor and improve road visibility during blizzards and polar nights.
+3. Intelligent Operating Modes and Energy Saving During night and twilight mode when no animals are detected, all beacons glow with a soft green light to form a visible safety corridor and improve road visibility during blizzards and polar nights.

 When an animal is detected, the nearest Master beacon locks onto the thermal signature defined by a mass over 100 kilograms and a height over 1.2 meters.
 It broadcasts an alarm via the Mesh network, causing all beacons within a 200 to 500-meter radius to switch to a one-hertz pulsing bright red alarm.